 • Average Commute Time: 28.9 minutes

-• Great for: Families, commuters, and those seeking a quality suburban life
+• Great for: Families, commuters, those seeking quality suburban life